DailyMatters/redditSearch/readme.md

 ## Usage

 You can use the class **Searcher** to create an instance of our Searcher.
-The *execSearch* method receives 3 parameters *query, options and results*, where
+The *execSearch* method receives 4 parameters *subreddit, query, options and results*, where
+- Subreddit is the subreddit in which to search
 - Query is the term you want to search
 - Options is the search option ( 'new', 'hot', 'top', 'relevance', 'comments' )
 - Results is the limit of results you want to be shown ( the default value is 25 )